 Anyone in UK Higher or Further Education can deposit resources in Jorum by logging in using their institutional Shibboleth or OpenAthens account.
 For those who have resources that are suitable for UK HE and FE, but no institutional login account, we offer Trusted Depositor accounts.

 We have our own custom-built user interface for searching and browsing Jorum’s resources and accessing reports on usage data on the Web.
-This is built on our own API with DSpace, ElasticSearch and SOLR pulled together, and uses Cottage Labs’ FacetView.
-The diagram below explains Jorum's architecture.
+This is built on our own API with DSpace, ElasticSearch and SOLR pulled together, and uses Cottage Labs FacetView.
+The diagram below explains Jorum’s architecture (Click on the image to enlarge).

 Pulling content, metadata and data out